MTGONE/mtgone.github.io/README.md

-# mtgone.githubs.io
+# MagicOne
-Community Cube Project
+Rediscover the Shores of Imagination